Harshit-Samar/CSF433-COMP-NEURO-ASSIGN/README.md

    ```
    pip install numpy matplotlib scipy
 ### USAGE
+1. Download the zip of this repo and move to the main directory.
-Run the script directly from the command line:
+2. Run the script directly from the command line:
 ```
 python3 retinal_analysis.py
 ```